mknw/ms-ci/README.md

    b) if necessary change `resource "google_project_iam_member" "gke"` resource in main.tf.
 3. Scripts to change locations in all `values.yaml` files, for all plugins (dolphinscheduler, etc.)
    - Alternatively, ensure that `terraform.tfvars` content is passed correctly to all submodules.
+4. Data Confidentiality.
+Security / Anonimisation / Credentials Management.

 continue with: https://plugins.jenkins.io/kubernetes/#plugin-content-declarative-pipeline (already open in firefox.)

+## Notes

+### VPC requirements

+When creating a cluster, the VPC needs:

+- sufficient N of IP addresses for cluster, nodes and any other resource. (every pod get is own IP address)

+### IP addresses

+- Containers within a pod share the pod IP address and can communicate freely with each other.
+- Pods can communicate with all other pods in the cluster using pod IP adresses
+- Isolation is defined using network policies.

+### K8s services

+- Services abstract to a group of pods as a network service.
+- Group of pods is usually defined using a *label selector*
+-

+This style of network can be called 'flat network'.